mgieles/gcform/README.md

 # gcform
-Create stellar mass function of a globular cluster with accretion extremely massive stars (aEMS) as described in Gieles, Padoan, et al. 2025 (https://arxiv.org/abs/2501.12138)
+Create stellar mass function of a globular cluster (GC) with accreting extremely massive stars (aEMS) to describe the origin of multiple populations (MPs) of GCs.
+Code and results are described in Gieles, Padoan, et al. 2025 (https://arxiv.org/abs/2501.12138)